| | | | | |

 Sources and credits

-The settings numbers in this guide come from TJR Sim / Larry Ray’s AMS2 + Pimax benchmarking work (his 57 PPD Crystal Super on RTX 4090 / 72Hz benchmark series), validated against the V1.6.9.5 build through r/automobilista and OverTake.gg community testing in May 2026.
-The native FFR vs Quad Views call is the consensus position from r/Pimax + r/automobilista threads.
+The settings numbers in this guide come from TJR Sim / Larry Ray’s AMS2 + Pimax benchmarking work (his 57 PPD Crystal Super on RTX 4090 / 72Hz benchmark series), cross-checked against the current V1.6.9.9 build through r/automobilista and OverTake.gg community testing.
+The “foveation doesn’t work in AMS2” call comes straight from Matthieu Bucchianeri (mbucchia), author of the Quad-Views-Foveated OpenXR layer, who stated it directly on the AMS2 subreddit; the instability reports come from the “eye tracking finally working in AMS2 (but unstable)” thread.
 The Oculus mode alternative is documented across Reiza’s own community guides and several long-running r/Pimax threads on the Crystal Light.

 Wider SRC reference points worth pairing with this guide: my interactive Pimax Settings Tool generates the recommended settings for your exact headset + GPU + sim combination; the sister Pimax + iRacing, Pimax + LMU, and Pimax + AC guides cover the different Quad Views calls for each sim (AMS2 off, iRacing off, LMU on for DFR, AC on full-time); and the recently rebuilt Best VR Headsets for Sim Racing buyer’s guide is the place to start if you’re choosing between Crystal Light, Crystal Super, and the Dream Air.
 The AMS2 wheel-settings side is covered in my AMS2 wheel settings page.